 We now follow the solution along the line $z = \zturn + t, t > 0$ (``Lorentzian'' direction).
 For $\HoRe t \lesssim 1$, \eqref{aexpansionapprox}-\eqref{phiexpansionapprox} are good approximations.
 Beyond this regime those approximations fail.
 Instead, in the regime $\HoRe t \gg 1$, we return to the two complex EOM \eqref{FriedmannEQ}-\eqref{scalarfieldEQ} for the four real functions $\phi^\Re(\zturn + t), \phi^\Im(\zturn + t), a^\Re(\zturn + t), a^\Im(\zturn + t)$ and make new assumptions, namely

-The first three are the usual slow roll assumptions from classical cosmology (for a discussion of slow roll in the context of classical cosmology, see \cite{PhysRevD.29.2162,PhysRevD.42.3936,Liddle:1992wi,Liddle:1994dx}) for the real parts of the scale factor and scalar field -- negligible kinetic energy, and curvature, compared to potential energy, and ``slow roll''.
+The first three are the usual slow-roll assumptions from classical cosmology (for a discussion of slow-roll in the context of classical cosmology, see \cite{PhysRevD.29.2162,PhysRevD.42.3936,Liddle:1992wi,Liddle:1994dx}) for the real parts of the scale factor and scalar field -- negligible kinetic energy, and curvature, compared to potential energy, and ``slow-roll''.
 The last three are new assumptions for quantum cosmology.
-Together they imply the following approximate equations which could be called the ``slow roll approximation in quantum cosmology'':
+Together they imply the following approximate equations which could be called the ``slow-roll approximation in quantum cosmology'':